WELCOME TO

 Boot camp wasn't as difficult as I had expected.
 We missed mess hall duty and got to harass the incoming recruits.
 I guess Bainbridge is now a shopping mall, or something.

-I was approved for Class 'A' School, Under Water Ordinance,
+I was approved for Class 'A' School, Mine Warfare, Yorktown, VA. and graduated in 1956 in class 15-56.

 I was accepted for service as a Mineman Seaman (MNSN) at HDU (Harbor Defense Unit), Little Creek, VA.

 My service there was on small craft.
-First, there was an obscure 52-foot harbor work boat.
+First, there was an obscure 52-foot harbor work boat-L-81.
 We left at 6:00 AM from the dock at Harbor Defense Unit (HDU) at Little Creek, bound to Cape Henry, next to Virginia Beach.
 There, we assisted in retrieving existing cable in order to attach additional mines on the string.
 The mines were carried by the illustrious USS YMP-2.
 These mines were planted across the harbor and were designed to sink any enemy ship or submarine foolish enough to try and penetrate the entrance to Hampton Roads.
 At Little Creek, I worked aboard the USS YMP-2, a harbor mine planter that was hands down, the ugliest naval craft ever built.

 With the work boat, we would plant these humongous, one-ton Mark 18 mines all the way across where the Chesapeake Bay Bridge/Tunnel is today.
 The work was at least three miles off-shore so "Ship's Stores" stowed wax paper-wrapped cartons of cigarettes (Pall Malls and Camels) aboard for sale at 90 cents a carton, as soon as we passed the three-mile limit.
 Not a lot of choice but certainly a bargain.